+Tanya Callaway -Diploma in Social Work

-Tanya Callaway - DipSW, NVQ Level 4 in Management & Leadership, NVQ Level 3 in Caring for Children and Young People Dip in Counselling Children and Adolescents Dip in Autism Awareness
+NVQ Level 4 in Management & Leadership,

+NVQ Level 3 in Caring for Children and Young People

+Diploma in Counselling Children and Adolescents

+Diploma in Autism Awareness

-Tanya has over 25 years' experience in a social care setting.
+Tanya has over 30 years' experience in a social care setting.
 She worked as a Residential Social Worker for a Local Authority for approximately 6 years, and during this time she completed her NVQ Level 3 'Caring for Children and Young People'.
-It was at this stage that she commenced training to become a qualified social worker and then transferred to the Looked After Children's Team for the following 4 years.
-Once qualified she moved to the Fostering Team.
-Tanya also has experience of working in the Child Protection Team and within the Family Centre setting.
+It was at this stage that she commenced training to become a qualified social worker.
+Tanya then transferred to the Looked After Children's Team for the following 4 years, over that time Tanya gained experience of working in the Child Protection Team and within the Family Centre setting.

+Once qualified in 2005 she moved to the Local Authority Fostering Team for the following 2 years.
 Tanya has been at Hythe House since November 2007 initially as supervising social worker then progressed onto Agency Manager in January 2014.